 - requiring all CRAs, but especially the Big Three credit bureaus, to devote sufficient personnel and resources to resolve disputes and to conduct independent, impartial analyses instead of merely accepting the furnisher’s response.

-- amend the definition of identity theft to cover any information on a report that resulted from coercion.
+- amending the definition of identity theft to cover any information on a report that resulted from coercion.

 - Address racial disparities in credit scores and tenant screening recommendations by: